- How It Works

 Admitted students who do not receive the Leonard Lauder Fellowship are invited to apply for a general Lauder Fellowship, with amounts typically in the range of $10,000-$20,000.
 Instructions for how to apply are provided at the time of acceptance into the Lauder program.

 For internships between the 1st and 2nd year of the Lauder program, Lauder offers two types of fellowships.
 One fellowship is for students who take a summer internship where they are using their target language but are being compensated significantly below market rate.
 This summer fellowship has helped students do everything from working in international development in Africa to establishing a coffee startup in Colombia.
 The second type of fellowship supports entrepreneurial ventures.
-Lauder’s Santander Venture Award provides financial support that enables Lauder students to work full-time on their venture rather than pursuing a traditional summer internship.
+The Jacobson Global Venture Awards provides financial support that enables Lauder students to work full-time on their venture in lieu of completing a traditional summer internship.

 Lauder applicants, admitted students, and current students in the Arabic and Hindi concentrations may apply for the University of Pennsylvania’s Foreign Language and Area Studies (FLAS) Fellowships program.
 Typically Wharton Round 1 applicants apply for the FLAS after being admitted into the program, and Wharton Round 2 applicants must apply for the FLAS during the admissions process.
 For more information about the FLAS program and eligibility please visit the FLAS website.